Heaty566/java-ci-cd-kit/README.md

     ```json
         docker-compose up -d --build
     ```
-9. Push to dockerhub
+9. Push To dockerhub
  ![Pust to Dockerhub](github/docker-build.png)
-10. Upload docker-compose and delete build
+10. Upload docker-compose And Delete Build Options
  ![Upload docker-compose](github/upload.png)

     Note: We just need this line in your build PC, not in VPS PC